 BOSCH batteries are lithium ion batteries which are developed and manufactured to the latest technical standards.
-Each battery cell is protected by a steel cup and encased in a plastic battery housing.
-Applicable safety regulations are met.

-- The battery has an interior electronic protection circuit, which is specifically designed for the charger and the pedelec. - The battery temperature is monitored at all times. - The battery is protected against deep discharge, overcharging, overheating and short circuits by Electronic Cell Protection (ECP).
+Each individual cell is protected by a steel cup and encased in a plastic battery housing.
+These batteries meet and exceed applicable industrial safety standards.
+The battery has an interior electronic protection circuit. which is specifically designed for the charger and the pedelec.
+The battery temperature is monitored at all times.
+The battery is protected against deep discharge, overcharging, overheating and short circuit.

-In the event of a hazard, a protective circuit switches the battery off automatically.
 In the event of a hazard, a protective circuit switches the battery off automatically.